Docs

 minimumMaximumShiftsPerHourlyDemand must include an id.

-demandDetails must include startDateTime and endDateTime and the maxDemand for the specified time for each time period when the hourly demand is defined. startDateTime and endDateTime must be a valid ISO 8601 date-time.
+demandDetails must include startDateTime and the maxDemand for the specified time for each time period when the hourly demand is defined. endDateTime is optional and defaults to one hour after startDateTime if not provided.
+The interval between startDateTime and endDateTime must be at least 30 minutes. startDateTime and endDateTime must be a valid ISO 8601 date-time.

 minimumMaximumShiftsPerHourlyDemand can include or exclude shifts based on shift tags: